wanot-ai/elyn-spec/lorebook_v3l.md

 ### `enabled`

-The value of this field *MUST* be a boolean. if this value is false, the lorebook field *MUST NOT* be considered as a match IN ANY CASE.
+The value of this field *MUST* be a boolean. if this value is false, the lorebook field *MUST NOT* be considered as a match IN ANY CASE. when pushed to r2 server only enabled entries are accepted.

 ### `insertion_order`